-- Students will refrain from disrupting class to discuss why the warning has been issued. - Any student-initiated discussion of warnings will happen after class when it can be discussed privately - Students who receive a fourth warning will remain in the classroom until the administrator arrives.
-The administrator will assess the situation and then determine further action.
+- Students will refrain from disrupting class to discuss why the warning has been issued. - Any student-initiated discussion of warnings will happen after class when it can be discussed privately. - Students who receive a fourth warning will remain in the classroom until the administrator arrives.
+The administrator will assess the situation and then determine further action. - Students will not be allowed to leave class during the first 15 minutes or the last 15 minutes of class.
+Students are encouraged to use the bathroom during the transition between classes and at lunch.
+Students who are ill should not remain in the restrooms but should report immediately to the front office for assistance.
+Failure to do so will be considered skipping.